ComputeCanada/puppet-magic_castle/README.md

 ## `profile::gpu`

 This class installs and configures the NVIDIA GPU drivers if an NVIDIA GPU is detected.
-The class configures nvidia-persistenced and nvidia-dcgm daemons when the GPU is connected via PCI passthrough, or configures nvidia-gridd when dealing with an NVIDIA VGPU.
+It supports PCI passthrough and VGPU, and selects automatically the correct configuration scenario.

-For PCI passthrough, the class installs the latest CUDA drivers available on NVIDIA yum repos.
+For PCI passthrough, the class inlcudes `profile::gpu::install::passthrough` which installs the latest CUDA drivers available on NVIDIA yum repos.
-For VGPU, the driver source is cloud provider specific and has to be specified via either `profile::gpu::install::vgpu::rpm::source` for rpms or `profile::gpu::install::vgpu::bin::source` for binary installer.
+For VGPU, the class includes `profile::gpu::install::vgpu` which installs the driver from cloud provider specific source.

 ### parameters